libertyernie/CrosspostSharp/README.md

 If you have script errors on the page while trying to sign in, close and then restart CrossposterSharp.

+#### Pixiv

+Your Pixiv username and password will be stored in plaintext in CrosspostSharp.json.

 #### Tumblr